 Many main streets, like Adderley Street in the Cape Town City Center, are illuminated beautifully at night with Christmas lights and decorations and even some house owners decorate their homes with fairy lights for the season, especially the suburbs of Bothasig and Retreat are known for pretty Christmas decorations on private residences.

-In 2016, Christmas in Cape Town is celebrated on Christmas Day which is Sunday, the 25th of December.
-This is a public holiday as in many parts of the world and almost all shops will be closed on this day.
-The following day, Sunday, 26th of December, is celebrated as Family Day or Boxing Day (as the English call it), and is a public holiday referred to in South Africa as 'Day of Goodwill'.
-Many shops are open for business on this day, especially in the tourist areas and in major shopping centres or the big supermarkets.
+Christmas in Cape Town 2021: Christmas Day is Saturday, the 25 December, which is a public holiday as is in many parts of the world.
+Many shops will be closed on this day.
+However, major malls will be operating on restricted opening hours, this will apply also to major food stores.
+Sunday, 26 December, is celebrated as Family Day or Boxing Day, which is a public holiday and referred to as 'Day of Goodwill' in South Africa.
+However, many shops will be open for business on this day, especially those in tourist centres and in major shopping mall or the big supermarkets.

 Last but not least, shopping...
-Most of the shops in Cape Town will be closed on the 25th, but some super- and hypermarkets will be open, albeit at restricted opening times, most shops will re-open on the 26th of December, Day of Goodwill.
+As mentioned above many shops in Cape Town will be closed on the 25th, but some super- and hypermarkets will be open, albeit at restricted opening times, most shops will re-open on the 26th of December, Day of Goodwill.